HencoBurger/sirexjs/README.md

 These methods are globally accessible and are there to make your development process easier.

 ##### Logging
-Logger is and extension of [Winston](https://www.npmjs.com/package/winston) for more about how to use Winston go the the previous link.
+Logger is and extension of Winston.
+For more about how to use logger go [here](https://www.npmjs.com/package/winston).

+Examples: <br/>
 <code>logger.info("Info logs here");</code><br/>
 <code>logger.error("Error logs here");</code>

 ##### Validation
-Valodation was built using [validator](https://www.npmjs.com/package/validator).
-It was modified to by a bit more compaced.
+Validation uses [validator](https://www.npmjs.com/package/validator) internally.
+It was modified to be a bit more compact.

 ```
 const validate = validation();